sachin-sadhu/obsidian_vault/Year 3 CS/Operating Systems.md

 Devices are usually connected to upstream controllers, which are also devices.
 ![[Pasted image 20241012230821.png]]

+### Device Controllers
+Intermediate electronic device that is able to communicate between the OS and the actual hardware device.
+Controller communicates between device and OS using system bus.
+Some IO devices will have DMA via their controllers.

+Controllers can usually control more than 1 IO device but common to only control 1.
+Some devices have controllers embedded inside them while some are on motherboard.

 ### Bus
 Method of communication that allows multiple components to speak to each other.
 Some features of different buses are :